 Materials: One-woman west gallery choir (SAAT), voice actors, sound effects, prayer-board signage, red rose and vase, and lyric sheets.
 4 looped audio channels of differing length, looped played through 5 wireless speakers and mp3 players.
 Recorded with Zoom H6 and edited with Logic Pro and Izotope RX 5 Audio Editor.

-Katherine is commissioned by Art in Romney Marsh which features contemporary art in medieval church in Romney, on four weekends in September and October.
+Commissioned by: Art in Romney Marsh (AiRM) which features contemporary art in medieval church in Romney on four weekends in September and October.

 Team: Lead artist, recordist, composer, narrative and sound editor: Emily Peasgood.
 Lyrics by Emily Peasgood and Kate Lynn-Devere.
 Voice actors: ‘The Preacher’ – Neanderthal Bard, ‘Katherine’ voice and sound effects – Anna Sullivan, ‘The locals’ – Theresa Smith.
 Katherine features the voices of Emily Peasgood (choir), Anna Sullivan (Katherine) and Neanderthal Bard (preacher).
 Prayer-boards: Jemima Brown.
 Installation and technical support: Andi Elliot and Al Harle.

 Move mouse towards the bottom-left of the PDF viewer to navigate page 2.Katherine-Lyrics

 BBC Radio Kent Interview with Robin Nixon: 12 September 2019

 Exquisitely perfect setting for Emily Peasgood’s music – Visitor